How to Avoid Foreclosure

 Loan Modification - A loan modification is a change to the original terms of your mortgage loan and does not pay off your current mortgage.
 For example, the modification may include extending your loan term, modifying your interest rate, or changing your loan from adjustable to a fixed rate term.

 Forbearance - A mortgage forbearance allows borrowers to pause or lower their mortgage payments while dealing with a short-term crisis, such as a job loss, illness or other financial setback.
-This can help protect struggling borrowers from becoming delinquent with payments, as well as avoid foreclosure
+This can help protect struggling borrowers from becoming delinquent with payments, as well as avoid foreclosure.

 Refinance - Refinancing is when a property owner gets a new mortgage loan to replace the current loan.
 Most people refinance in order to get a lower interest rate and lower mortgage payments.